pa-0/vscode-wiki/Roadmap.md

 ### WOW!
 Examples

 * Configure key bindings, themes, common settings on first run of VS Code
-* Ability to roam settings using gists, etc.
 * Ability to create new Workspaces from within VS Code
 * "Open in VS Code" from a git repository
 * Setting "Packs" for common settings (key bindings, extensions, etc.)